 4) Know your navigation style.

-We use the GPS (this is the one we have) and Smartphone (iPhone 5S all the way, baby!) for most of our trips, but we have taken an old-fashioned Atlas trip too.
+We use the GPS (this is the one we have) and Smartphone (iPhone 5S all the way, baby!) for most of our trips, but I have taken an old-fashioned Atlas trip too.
 Determine your navigation style and plan for backups.
 Have extra phone chargers and backup maps.
 You never know what will happen.

 5) Don’t forget your first aid kit.